 Paid links are popular, but if that’s your approach you can expect your backlinks to disappear at some point.
 Paying for backlinks en masse or even one at a time is against search engine terms.
 If you want your backlinks to stick, you need to generate backlinks authentically through ethical link building practices.
 Learn how to do so with our SEO link building guide.

-On the flip side, if you’re selling and hosting paid links, you may want to consider a different approach.
+On the flip side, if you’re selling and hosting paid link, you may want to consider a different approach.
 If your scheme is discovered by Google, your entire domain name could get de-indexed or blacklisted.
 If that happens you’ll lose your source of income and you’ll have hundreds or perhaps thousands of upset customers.

 Avoid disguising paid links as image-based ads

-If you’re tempted to disguise paid links as images that look like legitimate ads, don’t do it.
+If you’re tempted to disguise paid link as images that look like legitimate ads, don’t do it.
 If it’s not a genuine ad relevant to your site’s content, it will degrade the quality of your site’s user experience.
 For example, if you’re blogging about vegetarian recipes, your visitors don’t want to see gambling ads.

 The one exception to paid links